Purdue-CS193/lab-1-schikyal/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+#Sai's First cs193 Lab
+-It is worth one credit
+-There is not much work
+-It is chill
+-I learned to use Github